 Development.
 It includes a commitment to ensuring the "availability and sustainable management of water and sanitation for all".
 The 2030 Agenda acknowledges the centrality of water resources to sustainable development and the links among improved drinking water, sanitation and hygiene, and health, education and poverty reduction.
-It embraces other important development goals, including growth and prosperity, but rejects the notion that environmental degradation is justified in the pursuit of higher living standards.
+If the mbraces other important development goals, including growth and prosperity, but rejects the notion that environmental degradation is justified in the pursuit of higher living standards.

-Under SDG 6 of the 2030 Agenda, Member States reaffirmed the human right to safe drinking water and sanitation (targets 6.1 and 6.2), committed to tackling water scarcity and pollution (targets 6.3 and 6.4), pledged to make more efficient use of water (target 6.4) and promised to protect water-related ecosystems (target 6.6).
-They also emphasized the need for expanded international cooperation (target 6.a), integrated water resource management (target 6.5) and the participation of local communities in water management (target 6.b).
-Only target 6.2, however, makes explicit reference to "the needs of women and girls and those in vulnerable situations".
+Under SDG 6 of the 2030 Agenda, Member States reaffirmed the human right to safe drinking water and sanitation (targets 6.1 and 6.2), committed to tackling water scarcity and pollution (targets 6.3 and 6.4), pledged to make more efficient use of water (target 6.4) and promised to protect water-related ecosystems (target 6.6).20 They also emphasized the need for expanded international cooperation (target 6.a), integrated water resource management (target 6.5) and the participation of local communities in water management (target 6.b).
+Only target 6.2, however, makes explicit reference to "the needs of women and girls and those in vulnerable situations".21 access to sanitation compromises not only women's health and menstrual hygiene but can also expose them to violence.